-Doctors recommend two key vaccinations for pregnant women – the ‘flu shot and the whooping cough booster.
+Apart from COVID vaccination, doctors recommend two other key vaccinations for pregnant women – the ‘flu shot and the whooping cough booster.
 There are also several vaccines that should NOT be given during pregnancy.

 We recommend that pregnant women have the influenza vaccination.
 It can be given in any trimester and has not been associated with any fetal problems.